How to Stay Safe During Severe Weather & Planned Power Outages

 improve-your-home

-Lengthy power outages aren’t just an inconvenience, they can be deadly.
+Lengthy power outages aren’t just an inconvenience.
 The historic deep freeze in Texas claimed the lives of nearly 250 vulnerable residents when the power grid failed and left 4 million people without electricity for days.* Without immediate solutions for our nation’s aging infrastructure and a climate that continues to stress the grid, many fear these tragedies will become more common.

 So, what can you do to protect your home and keep you and your family safe?